 How Does the Costa Rica Real Estate Market Work?

-I have had over thirty years of combined experience as primarily a Real Estate Attorney, in both Canada and Costa Rica, with a Law Degree from each jurisdiction, English Common Law and Roman Civil Law, respectively.
-During the twenty-one years that I have been practicing law in Costa Rica, I have seen several Real Estate Market cycles completed.
+I have experience as a Real Estate Attorney, in both Canada and Costa Rica, with a Law Degree from both jurisdictions.
+During the twenty-one years that I have been practicing law in Costa Rica, I have seen several Real Estate Market Cycles completed.

 Real Estate Market Cycles – U.S. Economic Effect

 From a residential and commercial real estate point of view, these Real Estate Market Cycles are largely driven by the state of the U.S. Economy at any given time.
-There is usually a lag-time of approximately eighteen months for the economic effects in the U.S. to have an effect on the Real Estate Market in Costa Rica.
-The Covid Pandemic and particularly the social-economic effects it has had, with a larger number of Canadians than usual entering the real estate market in Costa Rica, has distorted the Market from the norm with respect to property sales, making it a “Sellers’ Market”, especially, in the Pacific Coast expat beach communities.
+There is usually a lag-time of approximately one year to eighteen months for the economic effects in the U.S. to have an effect on the Real Estate Market in Costa Rica.
+The Covid Pandemic and particularly the social-economic effects it has had, with a larger number of Canadians than usual entering the Real Estate Market in Costa Rica, has distorted the Market from the norm with respect to property sales, making it a stronger “Sellers’ Market”, especially, in the Pacific Coast expat beach communities.
 There has been a slight levelling-off of the market in the expat beach community areas in the high-end property sales, but mid-priced property sales remain brisk.
 Opportunities for “fire sale” property prices, where a Seller has to return to their Home Country quickly, for health, or other reasons, remain few and far between.

 Effect of the United States Election on the Real Estate Market